temporalio/cli/docs/workflow/reset.md

+---
+id:
+title:
+sidebar_label:
+description:
+tags:
+---

 ### reset

 Resets a Workflow Execution by Event Id or reset type.

-A reset allows the Workflow to be resumed from a certain point without losing your parameters or Event History.
+>A reset allows the Workflow to be resumed from a certain point without losing your parameters or Event History.

 **--address**
 host:port for Temporal frontend service